 Not long ago, something random yet profound took place that challenged my fixed idea about hope.
 It started as an ordinary day on my way to the market.
 However, things changed into one of those days when you’re almost certain that an invisible zen master is following you around to ensure that you meet a particular person in order to have a specific conversation that enables you to see something old in a new light.

 First of all, none of this would have ever happened had it not been for the Italians.
 I know right, not what you were expecting straight after the zen master, but here’s the deal with the Italians.
-Had I not been in a town where it is possible to simply walk into an espresso bar, order, drink and pay for your coffee in 30 seconds without even sitting down, I would not have been drinking coffee at that very moment.
-So thank you Italians for providing that luxury to someone like me who refuses to drink take-away coffee out of a paper cup.
+Had I not been in a town where it is possible to simply walk into an espresso bar, order, drink and pay for a coffee in 30 seconds without even sitting down, I would not have been drinking coffee at that very moment.
 I was on my way to the market and had no time for anything other than a shot of espresso.
 I quickly drank my espresso, called the waitress over so I could pay and then realised that the invisible zen master had used my love for Italian coffee to lure me into a conversation that I was destined to have.

 When the waitress started talking to me, it was as though she was expressing all of the feelings that I had been battling with for the past few months.
 Metaphysically speaking, I know that the world is a mirror in which we see ourselves.
 Who we are is presented to us in someone else and I just thought this was one of those moments that the universe was showing me that I was becoming an angry, helpless, grumpy old woman.
 This was my chance to see myself in someone else in order to let go and move on from the painful experience.
 But something felt different this time.
 It wasn’t just the mirror.
 It was more than that.
 As I listened to her tone of despair and hopelessness, I somehow managed to point out in my own mind that there was actually a significant difference between us.
 Twenty-five extra years of life experience that I had and she didn’t.
 In that moment and as much as I agreed with her, I had a duty of care to be a bridge of hope.
 I knew for sure through life experience that all feelings are temporary.
 I’m adult enough to know that nothing lasts forever and even though I was battling my daily dose of negativity I knew that once I had processed the events that had led to such despair, I would be okay again.
 Although I myself was in a place of nowhere at that very moment, I had to present an authentic version of somewhere.
 It seemed that I still had hope after all.
 Life had indeed taught me that the ‘wheel is always turning’ and no matter how dark the night, morning always comes.
 I learned the true value of hope as a bridge between nothing and something, nowhere to somewhere, nobody to somebody.
 I also discovered that the market closed at lunch time and after 3 espressos and nothing to eat I was able to home-deliever a pizza to my hungry family faster than our usual delivery guy on his vespa.